andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 Ale from 7 Fjell Bryggeri of Bergen, our only local selection.
 The rest of us choose offerings from N&oslash;gne &Oslash;, a brewery in the small seaside town of Grimstad.
-Jill settles on the Rygene Lager, described in the menu by what I'm assuming is the effluence of a hastily presented google translate query as a *"Fantastic, refreshing lager made with a dedication for us"*.
+Jill settles on the Rygene Lager, described in the menu by what I'm assuming is the effluence spilling forth from a hastily presented google translate query as a *"Fantastic, refreshing lager made with a dedication for us"*.

 Finally, the fellas, feelin' rascally, order a couple of 11.5% ABV ham sammiches.
 Michael, the Three Sheets strong ale, and yours truly opting for the Wegelage